 Thermal Imager Guidance for in depth technical guidance

-- sterile zone
+- sterile zones

 - abandoned baggage

-- parked vehicle
+- parked vehicles

 - doorway surveillance